Lyttle-Development/LyttleScoreboardEconomy/README.md

 ## Installation

-1. Download the latest release from the GitHub releases page.
+1. Download the latest version of the plugin from the [releases page](https://github.com/Lyttle-Development/LyttleScoreboardEconomy/releases).
-2. Place the downloaded `.jar` file into your server's `plugins` directory.
+2. Place the downloaded `.jar` file into your server's `plugins` folder.
-3. Restart your server.
+3. Restart your server or use a plugin manager to load the plugin.

 ## Usage